-Although the basics of DNS records is easy to understand, I often see badly configured DNS zones.
-Here are a few pointers to help keep that DNS pure and fast according to industry best practice.
+Although the basics of DNS records are easy to understand, I often see badly configured DNS zones.
+Here are a few pointers to help keep that DNS pure and fast according to industry best practices.

 DOT SEPARATION FRENZY

 Avoid using dots to separate sub-domains ie. server1.cab3.row2.dc5.jhb.mydomain.com.
 Each dot represents another lookup for a DNS server.
 If for example, server1.cab3.row2 is missing in the DNS records, it would take 4 lookups before returning an error.
 A faster structure would be server1-cab3-row2-dc5-jhb.mydomain.com.
 This would return an error on the first lookup with the missing DNS and also translate into a hostname easily.

 One of the often cited reasons for using CNAME for everything pointing to the domain root A record is “I don’t want to have multiple entries of the same IP.
 Not only is this allowed, but it is also encouraged.
 You can point multiple hosts to the same IP, but you may also have different IP addresses for the same host entry.
 This is usually used in load balancing or when Geo-Fencing DNS (like Google does).